 Huhana is a formal director on the HCNZ board, on the Human Rights review Tribunal, board member on Odyssey House drug rehabilitation board, a DISAC member, on the Manukau Health park advisory team, advisor to different ministerial policy projects, was an advisor to the welfare expert advisory group, has her own consultancy (Pukenga Consultancy), is President of the Māori Women’s Welfare league Te Hokinga Mai branch for Disabled Māori women.
 Former chair of the Medicinal Cannabis Awareness NZ Trust.
 A partner, Mum, Nana and keen singer, writer and poet.

-Topic: End of life Survey: hearing the voices of the bereaved.
+End of life Survey: hearing the voices of the bereaved

-Kates background is in Nursing, specifically oncology and hospice/palliative care over a number of years both in New Zealand and overseas.
+Kate’s background is in nursing, specifically oncology and hospice/palliative care over a number of years, both in New Zealand and overseas.
 Incorporating clinical practice, leadership, education, management and governance positions, in local and national roles.
-She is currently employed by the School of Health Science at Canterbury University, where she is a researcher and senior lecturer of post graduate palliative care papers.
+Kate is currently employed by the School of Health Science at Canterbury University, where she is a researcher and senior lecturer of post graduate palliative care papers.

 ‘Quality of life interests’ outside of work include sharing medicinal tinctures of grape with great colleagues and friends and living the ‘safety fast’ motto of old MG cars.